Skip to Content

 3. Now apply a little pressure to the tip of the wing and stay calm – if you get stressed, so will your chicken, causing her blood pressure to go up and the bleeding to worsen.

-Is Clipping a Chicken’s Wings Permanent?
+Is Wing Clipping Permanent?

 Nope!